vincentoleary/ANSP-Paleontology-Database-Coop/readme.md

 |occurrence notes|occurrenceRemarks|Comments or notes about the Occurrence, related to how the catalogued item was collected or observations from the field about the Record|Isolated fragment from overhanging slab|

 ###Event terms
+Event refers to an action (ie. specimen collection process) at a particular location and time

 |FileMaker Field|Darwin Core Field|Definition|Example|
 |---|---|---|---|
 |field #|fieldNumber|An identifier given to the Event in the field|A.10.01|